riverlane/deltalanguage/README.md

 [![Build Status](http://jenkins-riverlane.northeurope.cloudapp.azure.com/buildStatus/icon?job=deltalanguage_multibranch_build%2Fdev)](http://jenkins-riverlane.northeurope.cloudapp.azure.com/job/deltalanguage_multibranch_build/job/dev/)

-Deltalanguage allows the programmer to define a graph of all the compute elements and declare the transport of data between them.
+Deltalanguage allows the programmer to represent their computational model as a graph.
+It allows the definition of heterogenous compute elements as well the transport mechanism between them.
-Depending on which type of hardware a part of the program is running on, the nodes of this graph get filled with Python (for the CPU) or Migen (for the FPGAs).
+Depending on which type of hardware a part of the program is running on, the nodes of this graph get coded with Python (for the CPU) or Migen (for the FPGAs).
 A hardware abstraction layer is built into the language, that standardises which operations can be triggered on qubits.